Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 | Birthday                | The date of birth of the contact.                                                                                                                                                                                                                           |
 | Location                | The geographical location or address information associated with the contact.                                                                                                                                                                               |

-### Custom Fields in the Profile Schema
+### Custom Fields

+If you want to extend the Profile Schema, you can create custom fields to make Profiles more personalized.

 #### Create a Custom Field

-It is also possible to add custom fields to handle organization-specific data.
+To create a custom field, follow these steps:

+1. Open the Cognigy.AI interface.
+2. From the left-side menu, select a Project.
+3. In the left-side menu of the Project page, navigate to **Manage > Contact Profiles**.
-1. On the **Contact Profiles** page, click **Edit Schema** in the upper-left corner.
+4. On the **Contact Profiles** page, click **Edit Schema** in the upper-left corner.
-2. In the **Profile Schema** window, fill in the following fields:
+5. In the **Profile Schema** window, fill in the following fields:
     - **Field Name** — enter a name of the field.
     - **Internal Name** — enter a system name of the field that can only consist of alphanumeric characters (uppercase and lowercase letters `A-Z`, numbers `0-9`) and underscores (`_`).
 It is case-insensitive, meaning `NAME123` is considered the same as `name123`.
 The internal name must be unique and should not duplicate internal names of existing parameters.
     - **Type** — select a field type: